Categories: Dead Key FOBS

 Squeeze both ends of the cap to pull it away.
 Then insert the mechanical key and start the car the old fashioned way.

-Newer, push button start models work like other models from Japanese manufacturers.
-Push the start stop button with the key fob while stepping on the brake.
+Newer, push button start models work like other models from most Asian manufacturers.
+Push the start stop button with back of the key fob while stepping on the brake.
 The car will recognize the fob, even though the fob’s internal battery is dead and start.

 We have a Video here that will be helpful.